Offered On Campus in Tucson

 The DrPH in Maternal and Child Health is offered by the Department of Health Promotion Sciences.
 The DrPH in Maternal and Child Health (MCH) focuses on the population-based study of health and health care of families, infants, children, adolescents, and women of child bearing age.
 The program is designed to prepare students for administrative, research and teaching positions at local, state, tribal, federal, or global levels.
 Graduates have obtained positions as instructors/faculty in academic settings, as MCH program developers, policy analysts, research/evaluation specialists, and program directors.

-The program is designed for students who have been awarded a Master's degree, preferably a Master of Public Health degree, and at least two years of public health work related experience.
 Students entering without a prior MPH degree will be required to complete the five core MPH courses offered through MEZCOPH, or their equivalent, in addition to the minimum DrPH credit hours of course work in the major.

 Curriculum